mbedross/MachineLearningObjectTracking/README.md

 `GPU =` A user input whether they want to utilize the GPU during Pre-processing or not ('Yes' or 'No')

-`masterDir` = Filepath to the data that is to be analyzed
+`masterDir` = GLOBAL Filepath to the data that is to be analyzed

 `max_linking_distance =` The maximum distance (XY) that two points will be linked in time to form a trajectory (in pixels)